nagy-paula-30127/isp-lab-11-12/README.md

 **Note 1 - This lab does not count to the final lab grade.
 It just gives you a chance to experiment how you can work in collaboration on a git repository.**

 **Note 2 - Please notice that for this lab there is NO assignment template and you will need to create repository from scratch in github.**

+Nagy Paula